rizk-nci-admin/aws-codepipeline-demo/README.md

 # aws-codepipeline-demo
-This is a REACT based application that entails a basic web interface to showcase AWS Codepipeline capabilities.
+This is a REACT based application that entails a basic counter web interface to showcase AWS Codepipeline capabilities.